 Rosine “Rose” Dorothy (Cascagne) Zampano, of Chula Vista, California, passed peacefully to be with our Lord on Monday 10 February, 2020.
 She was 97.

-To send flowers in memory of Rose Zampano, please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of Rose Zampano, please visit our Heartfelt Sympathies Store.

 Rose was the wife of the late Peter Vincent Zampano, also of Chula Vista, with whom she celebrated 60 years of marriage.
 She was born in New Haven, Connecticut on 6 June 1922 and is the daughter of the late Salvatore and Antoinette (Muffa) Cascagne.